 However, I recently had to re-evaluate that perception of myself.

-I was under pressure at work, and not responding positively to the pressure.
+I was overloaded at work, and not responding positively to the pressure.
 I realized that I was making decisions driven by my ego and an ‘I know better than them’ mentality.
 In times of stress I wasn’t listening or recognizing the needs of others.
 This was a revelation for me and I’m trying to be more aware of this weakness.

 We can all continue to learn, unlearn and relearn about ourselves.

 And there is an entire industry built around helping us, as managers and leaders, to do just that.
-There are many free and paid self-assessment tools (you may be familiar with MBTI, DiSC, Strengthsfinder, etc).
+There are many free and paid self-assessment tools (you may be familiar with DiSC, Strengthsfinder, etc).
 They’re all designed to help us gain insights into ourselves.
 Insights that will reshape our self-identity.

 The process of unlearning and relearning